lauxton/eportfolio/coding_project/README.md

 #### Main Program File

-The main.py program file has the following important characteristics:
+The main.py program file has the following characteristics:

 - Imported classes along with `install pyotp` to implement Two Factor Authorization.

  - An empty dictionary `user_1 = {}` which stores the user profile input and provides cross-check information for the subsequent login program.

-- while loops for username creation, password creation, username login, and password login
+- While loops for username creation, password creation, username login, and password login

 - A value of 1 assigned to successful input